ultravideo/kvaShare/README.md

 With this one can distribute the encoding of a video to several computers to speedup the process massively.

-When cloning the repository, make sure that you use depth 1 (--depth 1) to include the submodule.
+When cloning the repository, make sure that you use --recursive to include the submodule.

 ## Usage
 ### Master